juliakloiber/superrr/_posts/superrr-lab-blog/2023-04-06-beyond-the-surface-deconstructing-afrofuturisms.md

 author: Feven Keleta

-title: Beyond the Surface | “Deconstructing Afrofuturism(s)”
+title: Beyond the Surface | "Deconstructing Afrofuturism(s)"

 description: A Short Primer on the Subversive Power of Afrofuturism(s) in Challenging Dominant Narratives in Futuring